JDCRecomendable/personal-tidbits/command-line-tools/README.md

 * Python 3

 ## Installation
-1. Place the the tidbits into a bin directory, that your system recognises such as `~/.local/bin/` in Debian.
+1. Place the the tidbits into a bin directory, that your system recognises such as `~/.local/bin/` in Ubuntu or `~/bin/` in Debian.
 2. Set the necessary permissions required to run the commandline tidbits.
 ```chmod 755 name-of-binary```